This Hungarian Chicken Stew is a family favourite! We are loving the taste of paprika in this house at the moment!

 - To cook in the slow cooker: use raw potatoes instead of cooked; keep the chicken in whole pieces, and rub the paprika and mixed herbs onto each piece; Place the onions, garlic, potatoes, and bell peppers into the pot, add the tomatoes, stock and bay leaf, and cook on low for 6-8 hours, or high for 4 hours – or until the chicken is cooked through, and the potatoes are tender.
 Stir in the sour cream when ready to serve.

-- You could exchange the sour cream for crème fraîche or even natural yogurt.
+- You could exchange the sour cream for crème fraîche, fromage frais, or even natural or Greek yogurt.

 - 200g cooked new potatoes, halved